Jorge-Ortiz-Mata/Github-Course/README.md

 * git reset.
 It resets the commit where you were working on.

+* git reset HEAD~1.
+It takes you to the latest commit further.

+* git reset XX53X.
+This command take you back to an specific commit.
+You have to type the hash value.

+* git reset --hard ZXXFW.
+If you want to delete all the changes and lines that you wrote in your code before making the commit action, use this command in order to restore each file.

 ##	Notes.

 1. README.md: This file is created to write all the project information.